Lafossato/lafossato/README.md

 ### Sejam bem-vindos a minha página!👋

-### Olá, sou a Larissa Fossato, Desenvolvedora e futura Segurança da Informação.
+### Olá, sou a Larissa Fossato.
+Desenvolvedora e futura Segurança Cibernética.

 <!--
 **Lafossato/lafossato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.